March 15, 2019: Day 1

 Pastor Torres invited Mayor Maria Isabel Gonzalez to come to our hotel to meet with us, said she would lend us her trucks to move the food to the kids.

 Ana was raised from a baby by Pastor Carlos and Lorena.
 He asked us to bring her a camera.
-She sure has a gift.
 The best photos in this report are hers.
 How wonderful to sow into the young.
-She is now hoping for a better computer.

 At the farm Jonathan posed for a fun picture.
 He was 9 years old when he came to the children's home.
 Now he is one of our agriculturalists and helps with all the outreaches.